 - Select the location to install ElectricAccelerator Developer Edition. /opt/ecloud is the default location. - If the installer cannot locate a PDF viewer, it will prompt you to provide the path to one.
 If you wish, provide the path to a PDF viewer. - Select the number of agents to run. - The installer calculates the default number of agents based on the effective number of CPUs on the machine.
 Default=1, if one CPU is present.
 If more than one CPU is present, the default value is the number of effective CPUs -1, up to the maximum specified by your license file. - Specify the agent temporary directory.
 The default is /tmp.
-If you specify a different directory, it must already exist, otherwise the temporary directory defaults to /tmp. - · Decide if you plan to use the Secure Agent Console port. - Decide if you want to remove old Electric Agent logs. - Decide if you want to reboot the host if needed.
+If you specify a different directory, it must already exist, otherwise the temporary directory defaults to /tmp. - Decide if you plan to use the Secure Agent Console port. - o Decide if you want to remove old Electric Agent logs. - o Decide if you want to reboot the host if needed. - Supply the location of the ElectricInsight license file (if applicable). - Supply the location of the ElectricAccelerator Developer Edition license file.